Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

-The programme will give young people the skills needed to get a job or progress to further learning at a higher level, such as an apprenticeship or further education.
+The programme gives young people the skills needed to get a job or progress to further learning at a higher level, such as an Apprenticeship or further education.

-Participation on the Traineeships programme is available at three distinct levels.
-This will ensure that individual learners get the support and encouragement needed to help them to progress.
+Participation on the Traineeships programme is available at three distinct levels, ensuring that individual learners get the support and encouragement needed to help them to progress.

-Traineeships are not time-bound, but are based on the needs of each individual learner.
+Traineeships is not time-bound, but based on the needs of each individual learner.

-Traineeships will also support each individual learner by providing an allowance.
+Traineeships also supports each individual learner by providing an allowance.

 To find out more go to Careers Wales and search the Courses in Wales database for opportunities in your area or alternatively call the Learning and Careers Advice helpline on 0800 028 4844.